Grinnode-live/grinnode.live/README.md

 Wallet 713 |  not tested | please open an issue if tested Wimble |  not tested | please open an issue if tested

+#### Do I need a API secret?
+No!
+All API's can be used without any API secret or owner secrets.

 #### Grin default Ports